 If you use your personal vehicle for contract work, you should consider getting commercial auto insurance that goes beyond your basic vehicle insurance policy.
 This helps protect you from medical expenses, equipment loss, and other issues resulting from an accident while on the job.
 If your vehicle is an essential part of your work, it can also protect you from costly repairs if something goes wrong.

-Some states require that independent contractors have workers’ compensation insurance..
-Workers’ compensation covers lost wages when on the job injuries occur.
+OAI covers the medical costs, lost wages, and rehabilitation from injuries of an independent contractor who is injured during a contract job.
 This type of insurance is important if you work out in the field, or do repairs.
-When you do work that involves heavy lifting, heavy machinery, electrical cables, or a dangerous environment where an injury is possible you should have workers’ compensation.
-Workers’ compensation can save millions of dollars, especially if the injury is serious.
+When you do work that involves heavy lifting, heavy machinery, electrical cables, or a dangerous environment where an injury is possible you should have OAI.
+OAI can save you millions of dollars, especially if the injury is serious.

 Insurance can save thousands something goes wrong.
 There are many types of insurance to consider when you work for yourself.
 If you’re an independent contractor we encourage you to educate yourself on the types of insurance that will benefit you.